A Call to Action: Protecting and restoring nature must become a collective mission.

 Water Security

 Glaciers in the Andean region are a vital source of water for people, agriculture, wildlife, and enterprise throughout the continent and have been for millennia.
-Yet, these glaciers are retreating at the fastest rate on Earth and are smaller now than they have been in at least 11,700 years.
+Yet, these glaciers are smaller now than they have been in at least 11,700 years.
 Polylepis forests are the only natural substitute to melting glaciers.
 They capture precipitation and run-off and replenish groundwater.
 The roots of trees and their soil are Earth’s filtration system, purifying water.
 And they perpetuate the water cycle, returning water vapor to the atmosphere through their leaves.
 Globally, moisture captured by forests (not just Polylepis trees) accounts for forty percent of the planet’s annual rainfall.
 Learn more about the mighty Polylepis tree and how it is helping to ensure water security for the region.

 Wildfires